OpenSTEF/openstef-offline-example/README.md

 # openstf-offline-example

-Very basic example showing how you can use Openstf in a jupyter notebook on your local machine
+Very basic examples showing how you can use Openstf in a jupyter notebook on your local machine

 ## Instructions
 Install: